Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 return to contents next section

-Within National, the user may also view summary results of trending over time over all measures and by subject areas and topics.
+Within National data, the user may also view summary results of trending over time across all measures and by subject areas and topics.
 The methods for the trend comparison are detailed under the section of this report titled National.
-Since the 2016 report, the trending method is the same as for the report.
+Since the 2016 report, the trending method for the Data Tools is the same as the trending method for the NHQDR.

 The trends summary graphic displays the total frequencies of each category of achievement.
-Measures that do not have at least 4 years of data to document the trend are shown in the “Data Not Available” column.
 Select a Subject Area and Topic to get the trend summary graphic for each topic.
-In Figure 6, there are 82 measures showing improvement over time, 91 measures with no change, and 16 measures worsening over time.
-There are 7 measures with benchmark data and without enough data for trending.
+In Figure 5, there are 82 measures showing improvement over time, 88 measures with no change, and 15 measures worsening over time.
 Measures with neither trend results nor benchmark results are excluded from the National and State pages.

 National View Summary of Trends in Measures Over Time